Chapter 4: Children

 If you are thinking about inviting the other parent to go to FDR and you have experienced domestic violence, it is important to get legal advice first.
 Sometimes it’s better not to start the FDR process at all and a lawyer can help you work through this before you approach the FDR provider or the other parent about it.

-• Make arrangements for separate times to arrive and leave and the use of separate waiting rooms;
+- Make arrangements for separate times to arrive and leave and the use of separate waiting rooms;

-• Get legal advice about any potential agreement to make sure your agreement is fair and safe.
-Don’t sign an agreement if you are unsure about what you are agreeing to or if you are unsure about whether it is in your best interests or the best interests of your children;
+- Get legal advice about any potential agreement to make sure your agreement is in the best interest of the children and safe.
+Don’t sign an agreement if you are unsure about what you are agreeing to or if you are unsure about whether it is in the best interests of your children;

-• Ask your local FRC about having a lawyer represent you in FDR.
+- Ask your local FRC about having a lawyer represent you in FDR.
 Some community legal centres provide free representation in FRCs, or you can pay a lawyer to represent you in the FDR session;

-• You can have a lawyer represent you in FDR provided by a private FDR service.
+- You can have a lawyer represent you in FDR provided by a private FDR service.

 What is shuttle FDR?

 Shuttle FDR is where the parties are in different rooms.
-The FDRP moves between rooms to listen and pass information about the issues and possible solutions between the parties, meaning you don’t have to see or speak directly with the other parent.
-Shuttle FDR is one way of attempting to provide a safe environment where there is a history of domestic violence.
-FDR can also be done by telephone in appropriate circumstances.
+The FDRP moves between rooms to listen and pass information about the issues and possible solutions between the parties, meaning you don’t have to see or speak directly with the other party.
+Shuttle FDR is one way of attempting to provide a safe environment where there is a history of family and domestic violence.

 What happens in FDR?

-FDR is usually scheduled for three hours, but it may finish earlier or go for longer.
+FDR is usually scheduled for four hours, but it may finish earlier or go for longer.
 FDR could also run over a number of sessions.
 It is important to have breaks and for the session not to go too long, otherwise it’s too exhausting.

 Different FDRPs may use different processes but usually an FDR session will include the stages described below.